 The ceramics studio’s primary focus is education in the ceramic arts.

 A variety of classes and workshops are offered, including hand building, throwing, tile making, sculpture, and open studio hours for all students.

 Wisdom from an old joke: “How do you get to Carnegie Hall?
 Practice, practice, practice”!
 The Romero House is open seven days a week and offers more open studio hours than any other ceramics studio in Tucson.
 Open studio hours are included in your class fee.

-Studio members and current students may participate in the Tucson Museum of Art’s two annual Artisans Markets, one in the spring and one in the fall of each year.
-Additionally, work by members and students may be displayed for sale in the studio’s small Romero House Gallery.
+Studio members may participate in the Tucson Museum of Art’s two annual Artisans’ Markets, one in the spring and one in the fall.
+Additionally, work by members and current students may be displayed for sale in the studio’s Romero House Gallery.